-We’re raising funds to support the families of local victims of the Sri Lanka Easter bombing, and improve local medical facilities.
+We are working to support the families of local victims of the Sri Lanka Easter bombing, and to improve trauma care nationwide.

 Alongside them, over 250 others lost their lives, most of them Sri Lankans.

 Amelie and Daniel were loving, caring people.
 We hope to continue their giving spirit by providing support to the local victims’ families and communities, and working to improve trauma-care facilities and training countrywide.
 We aim to help provide those affected with both the physical and social infrastructure to rebuild their lives.